 While many low-skill jobs are being replaced by advances in automation, refiners are short of workers with computer experience, programming skills, and, especially, critical-thinking and problem solving skills with knowledge on running refineries.
 It should also be noted that the talent shortage, which the industry has seen coming for years now, isn’t just about the number of workers entering retirement; it’s about how much time—studies show about seven years—is required to get their replacements up to speed so they feel able to do their jobs independently and competently.

-So how can refiners meet these challenges to transform into a next-generation digital workforce?
-By analyzing the organizational behaviors of Top Quartile industry performers, Emerson has identified five essential competencies that are critical to helping workers achieve digital transformation:
+A path forward So how can refiners meet these challenges to transform into a next-generation digital workforce?
+By analyzing the organizational behaviors of Top Quartile industry performers, Emerson has identified five essential competencies that are critical to helping workers achieve

 1. Automate workflows by eliminating repetitive tasks and streamlining standard operations.